-The Health and Sanitation sectors aims to improve health, hygiene and sanitation and introduce access to clean water in Kijini, Mbuyu Tende and to extend to the entire North A.
+The Health and Sanitation sectors aim to improve health, hygiene, and sanitation and introduce access to clean water in Kijini, Mbuyu Tende and to extend to the entire North A.

-Seven Health Officers from the Department of Environmental Health at the State University of Zanzibar (SUZA) and have developed together to teach community leaders, teachers and school children safe and practical hygiene practices and its importance.
-The objective of the Health and Sanitation Education is to promote positive hygiene-related behaviour change practices by educating the communities about the link between illness and diseases and safe hygiene practices, so they understand the importance of washing hands, teeth, bodies in order to stop the spread of bacteria that may cause illness and disease, such as cholera.
+Seven Health Officers from the Department of Environmental Health at the State University of Zanzibar (SUZA) have come together to teach community leaders, teachers and school children safe and practical hygiene practices and its importance.
+The objective of the Health and Sanitation Education is to promote positive hygiene-related behaviour change practices by educating the communities about the link between illness, diseases, and safe hygiene practices, so they understand the importance of washing hands, teeth, bodies in order to stop the spread of bacteria that may cause illness and disease, such as cholera.

-Best of Zanzibar Health Officers will continue with community public forum discussions on Health and disease throughout the year.
-This will give the communities to learn more about safe health practices, as well as to gain more in-depth knowledge on specific topics such as disease prevention and gender-related matters.
+Best of Zanzibar’s Health Officers will continue with community public health forums yearly, where the communities will learn more about safe health practices, as well as to gain more knowledge on specific topics such as disease prevention and gender-related matters.

-Best of Zanzibar in conjunction with Zanzibar Amber Resorts and Zanzibar Water Authority (ZAWA) will install an 11.5km pipeline from the existing ZAWA water main at Kijini/Mkwajuni Road Junction.
-For those areas where the pipeline will not reach, Best of Zanzibar will work with the communities to install boreholes to ensure that water is available to all members of the villages and all schools.
+Best of Zanzibar in conjunction with Blue Amber Zanzibar and Zanzibar Water Authority (ZAWA) will install an 11.5km pipeline from the existing ZAWA water main at Kijini/Mkwajuni Road Junction.

 Installed borehole at Mbuyu Tende school and water system at Kijini school to insure students have safe water for thier daily needs.